 I’m on a winding path of self-investment right now (longer than I thought it would be).
 I’ve made the decision to step away from one career and invest in another.
 I’m confident this investment mindset will reap dividends in the future.

-And even though I don’t feel it most days, I do get enough of those “Aha” moments that give me the confidence to keep moving forward.
+And even though I don’t feel it most days, I do get enough of those “Aha” moments that give me the confidence to keep moving forward as a software apprentice.
 I’m better today than I was yesterday.

 And the final Revelry core value: Revel in Victory.
 There’s a beer tap in the Revelry home office.
 Friday afternoons it comes into play.
 It is Friday.
 I invested this week.
 I had a few victories as a software apprentice at 50!